 Webinars are live course transmitted over the web.
-They give you the opportunity to update your knowledge, interact with key opinion leaders, check your progress with online MCQs and gain EBAC CME credits!
+They give you the opportunity to update your knowledge, interact with key opinion leaders, check your progress with online MCQs and gain CME credits!
 Sessions are also recorded so that you can still access resources for e-learning objectives.

 Four Working Groups propose live courses.
 Read more and access resources below:

 - All About Clinical Trials course from the ESC WG on Cardiovascular Pharmacotherapy

 - Coronary Physiology in the Catheterization Laboratory course from the ESC WG on Coronary Pathophysiology and Microcirculation

 - Pulmonary Hypertension course from the ESC WG on Pulmonary Circulation and Right Ventricular Function